 If you’re tempted to squirt a few drops of washing up liquid into your car’s screen wash reservoir, we wouldn’t recommend doing so.
 While household cleaners are great for cleaning up dirt and grime around the home, they’re not fit for use on cars, and contain harsh chemicals which can damage paintwork and other metallic surfaces.
-Not only that, but household cleaning products offer zero protection against freezing, leaving you in a right old mess when the temperature drops.
+Not only that, but household cleaning products offer zero protection against freezing, leaving you without protection when the temperature drops.

 Myth 4: Ready-to-use is a rip off

-Myth 5: Antifreeze in screen wash is like antifreeze/coolant
+Myth 5: Antifreeze in screen wash is like coolant/antifreeze

 Cars rely on two different antifreeze products — antifreeze in screen wash and coolant/antifreeze.
 Both serve different purposes, but some people get the two muddled up, or think they’re the same thing.

 Because screen wash has a higher freezing point than coolant/antifreeze, adding it to your car’s engine could cause major problems come the winter, including serious damage to internal parts.
 On the other hand, accidentally adding coolant/antifreeze to the screen wash reservoir could damage your car’s paintwork, as well as potentially causing harmful effects on the environment — so don’t get the two mixed up.